u0d7i/TA-1071/README.md

 if no error message was shown in browser after clicking the button, you now have adb-root -- this works until reboot
 --------------------------------------------------------------------
 ```

+Root stays untill reboot, do a factory reset to repeat.

 ## Backup
 Make sure you have SD card insterted (upper slot, vfat formatted (exfat formatted sd card was not recognised).